acsaeng/vet-med-clinic-app/README.md

 The following Postman collection files includes the API request test to the following endpoints:
 - Status - `testing/postman-collections/status.postman_collection.json`
 - Reminders - `testing/postman-collections/reminders.postman_collection.json`
-- Comments - `testing/postman-collections/comments.postman_collection.json`
+- Comments - `Back End/postman-tests/comments.postman_collection.json`
-- Photos - `testing/postman-collections/photos.postman_collection.json`
+- Photos - `Back End/postman-tests/photos.postman_collection.json`

 These were setup where each object generates a random UUID pertaining to a specific animal that is created whenever the object is created.
 As a result, the Postman requests that involve using a specific animal UUID in the path (`GET`, `PUT`, and `DELETE` requests where the UUID is included) do not work for new executions of the requests.